Healthy Homes Assessment Manor Park

 Manor Park Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Manor Park and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Manor Park and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and private landlords are required to ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers must make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 Beginning 1 July 2023